 Those activities are certainly not consistent with what we think the broader public health objective should be and also what I view as the existential threat to this category.

 The problem with relying on the results of the NYTS is quite simply down to interpretation of the numbers.
 When the war on vaping kicked off over the pond Gottlieb and the FDA saw the figures differently to everyone else.
-In particular using data from kids that only tried a vape or vaped once a week and lumped that in as proof of an epidemic.
+In particular using data from kids that only tried a vape or vaped once a week and lumped that in as proof of a teen vape epidemic.